 Bed bugs don’t just cause you to itch constantly or to toss and turn while you’re sleeping.
 They can actually cause your room to smell.
 You may not notice the smell at first, since you are likely to become slowly acclimated to it.
 In some cases, you may never notice a smell at all.
 But if you do start noticing an unusual smell, you need to pay attention.
-It could be bed bugs, and you need to call a pest control company in Phoenix as soon as possible.
+It could be bed bugs, and you need to call a pest control company in Mesa as soon as possible.

 In some cases, what you are smelling when you smell bed bugs is fecal matter.
 In other cases, you are smelling alarm pheromones that the bugs release when they are … well, alarmed.
 Bed bugs might emit this pheromone when you plop down on the bed after a long day or if you start beating the mattress to kick up the dust.

 Many people have reported what bed bugs smell like to them, and there is no universal description.
 In fact, some of the things that people say bed bugs smell like are not alike at all, which may have something to do with the bed bugs’ composition or the specific environment they are in.

 Some people say that bed bugs have a strong acidic scent.
 Others are more specific and say they smell like coriander or even spoiled raspberries.
 In contrast, some say that bed bugs smell like almonds or marzipan, which is a much more mild, even a sweet, smell.
 Any of these smells would certainly seem out of place in your bedroom.

 You may not know what any of these things smell like.
 Or you may smell something entirely different.
 If you smell something strong in your bedroom and you aren’t able to get to the source of it, talk to a pest control technician.
 You may have bed bugs.